 At the Detroit Zoo

 The Detroit Zoo is home to a male reticulated python that is over 15 feet long and weighs around 40 pounds.
 It was confiscated in Seattle, Washington, in a piece of luggage that originated from Asia.
 The python spends his time in the pool inside his habitat at the Holden Reptile Conservation Center and seems to prefer eating rodents.

-It is the longest snake species in the world, averaging around 22 feet and reaching up to 30 feet.
+These are the longest snake species in the world, averaging around 22 feet and reaching up to 30 feet.
 Black criss-cross patterns run the length of the python’s gray, brown and tan body, giving them the reticulated name.
-The snake’s coloring contributes to its ability for camouflage to elude predators and conceal itself from potential prey.
+The snake’s coloring contributes to their ability for camouflage to elude predators and conceal themselves from potential prey.

 The reticulated pythons are a “constrictor”; they use their large, strong bodies to constrict and then suffocate their prey.